-A dog that takes a wrong position or moves after the stop command (more than 1X body length) before stopping, cannot get more than 8.
+A dog that takes a wrong position or moves after the stop command (more than one body length) before stopping cannot get more than 8.

-The dog must remain in its position (stand/sit/down) until the handler's recall command to continue.
+The dog must remain in its position (stand/sit/down) until the handler continues.
 If the dog starts off too early after the stop, the grade should be lowered by 2-3.
 This can even fail the exercise, if the start off is very early, for example before the steward's command.

-If the dog moves clearly more than approximately one body length from its position (stand/sit/down), after it has once stopped, before the directing command /retrieve command, the exercise is failed (=0).
+If the dog moves clearly more than approximately one body length from its position (stand/sit/down), after it has once stopped, before the directing command /retrieve command, the exercise is failed (= 0).

-If the dog needs approximately 3X its body length to stop, no more than 7 can be awarded.
-If the dog does not stop, the exercise is failed.
+If the dog needs approximately three body lengths to stop, no more than 7 can be awarded.
+If the dog does not stop, the exercise is failed (= 0).

 If the dog clearly goes to the wrong dumbbell/hurdle and is stopped and redirected successfully to the correct one, 3 grades should be dropped.
-If the dog is redirected successfully from α wrong direction without a stop, 1-2 grades should be deducted.
+If the dog is redirected successfully from a wrong direction without a stop, 1-2 grades should be deducted.